wiki-games/wikimark/docs/wikimark.md

 | `[# Super/subscript]`  | <a href="#Super-subscript">Super/subscript</a>   |
 | `[# Intra-page links]` | <a href="#Intra-page-links">Intra-page links</a> |

-This, the syntax for linking to a specific heading on a page is similar to the syntax for writing the heading itself -- except that we never use more than one `#` to write such a heading.
+This syntax for linking to a specific heading on a page is similar to the syntax for writing the heading itself -- except that we never use more than one `#` to write such a heading.